César Sánchez: Zaragoza and Tottenham

-Valencia and later years
+Valencia

-César returned to Spain on 20 January 2009, joining Valencia CF on a free transfer until the end of the season as the Che had just lost first-choice Renan to a groin injury, during a 2–3 loss at Athletic Bilbao.
+César returned to Spain on 20 January 2009, joining Valencia CF on a free transfer until the end of the season as the Che had just lost first-choice Renan to a groin injury, during a 3–2 loss at Athletic Bilbao.
 Despite this, the former was still named on the bench for a Tottenham game on the 21st, the League Cup semi-final second leg against Burnley; two days later, Tottenham announced that his contract had been cancelled by mutual consent, and he retained his starting status even when the Brazilian recovered from his injury.

 After an impressive half-season, César renewed his contract for another year.
 He started the 2009–10 campaign on the bench, playing second-fiddle to new signing Miguel Ángel Moyá; however, after unconvincing displays by the latter, he regained the starting spot, keeping consecutive clean sheets against Racing de Santander (1–0), defending champions Barcelona (0–0), UD Almería (3–0) and Málaga CF (1–0).
-In May 2010, after helping Valencia to the third place, with the team consequently returning to the Champions League, the veteran agreed to a further one-year extension.
+In May 2010, after helping Valencia to third place, with the team consequently returning to the Champions League, the veteran agreed to a further one-year extension.

 On 2 April 2011, César became the second oldest goalkeeper in Spanish League history as he appeared – as a starter – in a 4–2 defeat of Getafe CF, aged 39 years and 212 days.
-He contributed with 15 appearances, as his team finished third and qualified to the Champions League.
+He contributed 15 appearances, as his team finished third and qualified for the Champions League.

+Later career

 However, after the club acquired Diego Alves and renewed youth graduate Vicente Guaita's contract, César became surplus to requirements.
 On 2 June 2011, he signed a one-year deal with Valencian Community neighbours Villarreal CF, making his league debut on 10 September in a 2–2 home draw against Sevilla FC: after replacing sent off Diego López early into the first half, he stopped the ensuing penalty by Álvaro Negredo, whom however managed to score with a putback.
 Subsequently, he became only the fifth player to appear in a Spanish top division match over the age of 40, following Harry Lowe, Jacques Songo'o, Amedeo Carboni and Donato.

 César returned to the Mestalla Stadium on 20 January 2020, being appointed sporting director on a two-and-a-half-year contract.
 However, five months later, he resigned from the post.

 International career

-César earned his first and only cap for Spain on 16 August 2000, in a 4–1 friendly defeat to Germany in Hannover.
+César earned his only cap for Spain on 16 August 2000, in a 4–1 friendly defeat to Germany in Hannover.